Vital-Fernandez/lime/README.rst

 ===========

 LiMe is currently in a beta realese.
 Please check its github_ for the latest version news and tutorials.
-Any comment/issue/request can be added as an issue on its github_ page.
+Any comment/issue/request can be added as an issue on the github_ page.

 .. _pip: https://pypi.org/project/lime-stable/